Professor Mark Whittingham

-My group currently includes one research fellow Dr Matt Hiron (http://www.ncl.ac.uk/biology/staff/profile/matthiron.html#background) who came to the UK for a year to work in my group and has now returned to Sweden for the final part of his fellowship (which ends in August 2018), and three post-docs.
-Dr Caroline Rhymer is a part-time post-doc working with me on two NERC funded projects until March 2019 http://www.ncl.ac.uk/nes/staff/profile/carolinerhymer.html#publications.
+My group currently includes one research fellow Dr Matt Hiron (http://www.ncl.ac.uk/biology/staff/profile/matthiron.html#background) who came to the UK for a year to work in my group and has now returned to Sweden for the final part of his fellowship (which ends in October 2018), and two post-docs.
+Dr Caroline Rhymer is a part-time post-doc working with me on two NERC funded projects until March 2019 http://www.ncl.ac.uk/nes/staff/profile/carolinerhymer.html#publications and then will transfer to be funded on the EU Horizon 2020 grant 'SUPERG' to work on sustainability of European grasslands.
 Dr Nadheer Fazaa has just begun a 5 year post doc (until 2022) with me working on environmental issues in Iraq (funded by the Ministry of Environment in Iraq).
-Dr Nick Littlewood is leading a field team of two bird surveyors collecting data on upland moorland management (Nick is funded by the Charities Aid Foundation) and his funding will cease in February 2018. http://www.ncl.ac.uk/nes/staff/profile/nicklittlewood.html#background.
 I currently supervise 9 PhD and 2 MPhil students.

 I would be very happy to hear from you if you have funding for a PhD or are interested in collaborating or applying for a Fellowship to work in my group.

 The ethos of the group is to work together in a collaborative and supportive environment to achieve high quality research with direct applied outcomes.

 Biodiversity, conservation, agro-ecology, interdisciplinary research, foraging ecology and behavioural ecology.

 Current and future grants

 1. Horizon 2020 - SUPERG - 10 Million Euros total - c1 Million Euros Newcastle.